-Looking beyond 2016, the expense and liability on the financial statements increase under the PAYGo funding method, because the Plan is not funded.
+Looking beyond 2017, the expense and liability on the financial statements increase under the PAYGo funding method, because the Plan is not funded.
 The charts below project the assets and liabilities and the funding costs for the next 20 years.

-As the above chart on the left shows, the actuarial liability increases from \$8.0 billion to \$16.5 billion during the next 20 years.
-The red line on the same chart shows the liability appearing on the State's financial statements, which is projected to increase from \$2.39 billion to \$2.73 billion at July 1, 2017.
-In July 1, 2018 and later the liability appearing on the State's financial statements changes, per GASB No. 74 and No. 75, to the unfunded liability, which increases to \$8.43 billion in 2018 to over \$15.88 billion by the end of the 20-year period.
-The green line shows the assets increasing from \$310 million to \$648 million.
+As the above chart on the left shows, the actuarial liability increases from \$8.6 billion to \$20.7 billion during the next 20 years.
+The red line on the same chart shows the liability appearing on the State's financial statements, which is projected to increase from \$2.7 billion to \$8.6 billion as of July 1, 2018.
+In July 1, 2018 and later the liability appearing on the State's financial statements changes, per GASB No. 74 and No. 75, to the unfunded liability, which increases to \$8.6 billion in 2018 to over \$19.3 billion by the end of the 20-year period.
+The green line shows the assets increasing from \$355 million to \$1,375 million assuming a 7.0% return on assets.

 The chart on the right shows the projected annual costs.
-Benefit payments, net of retiree contributions, are shown by the grey area and increase from 10.5% of pay or \$207 million to 16.2% of pay or \$604 million.
+Benefit payments, net of retiree contributions, are shown by the grey area and increase from 10.7% of pay or \$219 million to 16.3% of pay or \$634 million.
 The blue line represents the State's assumed contributions.
-Under PAYGo funding they match the net benefit payments; the accounting expense, shown by the red line, increases from 27.5% of pay or \$542.5 million in FY 2017 to 29.5% of pay or \$1.12 billion in FYE 2037.
+Under PAYGo funding they match the net benefit payments; the accounting expense, shown by the red line, increases from 19.0% of pay or \$389 million in FY 2018 to 36.4% of pay or \$1.42 billion in FYE 2038.
+The first four years (2018- 2022) are projected to be lower than the remaining years due to the recognition of the 2017 experience and asset gains/losses.
+The expense is expected to jump up to the change in the unfunded liability if all assumptions are met.
+The actual expense will be very volatile due to the nature of a pay-as-you-go plan.